Gregory the Illuminator: Italy and the Catholic world

+The feast day of Saint Gregory the Illuminator is on September 30 according to both the 2004 Roman Martyrology of the Ordinary Form and the 1956 Roman Martyrology of the Extraordinary Form of the Catholic Church; however, the 1962 Roman Missal and its previous editions list the feast day of "Saint Gregory, Bishop of Greater Armenia and Martyr" on October 1.

 A 5.7 m tall statue of Gregory in the Carrara marble was installed in the north courtyard of St. Peter's Basilica in Vatican City in January 2005.
 Sculpted by France-based Lebanese-Armenian sculptor Khatchik Kazandjian, the statue was inaugurated by Pope John Paul II.
 Gregory is depicted holding a cross in one hand and the Bible in the other.
 Pope Benedict XVI inaugurated the area as St. Gregory the Illuminator Courtyard in February 2008.